NICMx/Jool/en/config-joold.md

 Address the SS traffic will be sent to and listened from.

-You do not want to hinder your future ability to add more NAT64s to the cluster, so it is strongly recommended that you input a multicast address here.

-> TODO I haven't actually tested a unicast address in this field.

 ### `multicast port`

 - Type: String (port number or service name)